paragonie/paseto/docs/RFC/paseto.md

 Platform-Agnostic SEcurity TOkens (PASETOs) provide a cryptographically secure, compact, and URL-safe representation of claims that may be transferred between two parties.
-The claims in a PASETO are encoded as a JavaScript Object (JSON), version-tagged, and either encrypted using shared-key cryptography or signed using public-key cryptography.
+The claims in a PASETO are encoded in JavaScript Object Notation (JSON), version-tagged, and either encrypted using shared-key cryptography or signed using public-key cryptography.

 {mainmatter}